bmidget/kohana-formo/README.md

 Formo is a form module for Kohana 3 that lets you work with forms as objects.

+_Note that for full Jelly integration, you must download the integration files from the downloads section_

 # Features

 * Made for Kohana 3